Gain access to personalized product screening, the best pricing, rewards, and more!

 Key Takeaways

-• Mesquite is an invasive tree that has proven to be a major problem in rangelands.
-Mesquite can withstand fire, droughts, mowing, freezing, and insects.
+- Mesquite is an invasive tree that has become a major problem in rangelands.
+It can withstand fire, droughts, mowing, freezing, and insects.

-• Our top recommendation to treat mesquite is a post-emergent treatment of Glyphosate via stem spray or leaf spraying.
+- Our top recommendation for treating mesquite is a post-emergent treatment of glyphosate via stem spray or leaf spraying.

-• Prevent Mesquite regrowth by keeping a close eye monitoring your land and kill any young plants that may be the start of new Mesquite emergence.
+- Prevent mesquite regrowth by monitoring your land closely and killing any young plants that may be the start of new mesquite emergence.
 Persistence is the key.